 |5.||Canon 7D II||Y||stereo / mono||Y||Y||mini||3.0||-||-||-|

 |12.||Panasonic GH5||Y||stereo / mono||Y||Y||full||3.1||Y||-||Y|

 It is notable that the GH5s has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 70D lacks such a headphone port.

 Studio photographers will appreciate that the Panasonic GH5s (unlike the 70D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The GH5s is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 70D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 70D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 70D was succeeded by the Canon 80D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So how do things add up?
 Is the Canon 70D better than the Panasonic GH5s or vice versa?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS 70D: